Donate Sponsor

 • 92% of owners consider their cat part of the family

-• Over a quarter (26%) of those who don’t own a cat say it’s because they couldn’t go through the pain of loss again
+• A quarter (25%) of those who don’t own a cat say it’s because they couldn’t go through the pain of loss again

 Safety of cats

-• Of the cat owners who have seen their cat experience fireworks, 64% say that their cat is adversely affected by them, including hiding (25%) or trying to escape/run away (14%), same figures for 2023
+• Of the cat owners who have seen their cat experience fireworks, 65% say that their cat is adversely affected by them, including hiding (24%) or trying to escape/run away (14%), similar figures for 2024

 Find out more about keeping your cat safe.